Lissy93/twitter-sentiment-visualisation/readme.md

 ## Modules
-Several open sauce node modules have been developed and published on npm as part of this project
+Several open source node modules have been developed and published on npm as part of this project
 - [sentiment-analysis] - useses the AFINN-111 word list to calculate overall sentiment of a sentence
 - [fetch-tweets] - fetches tweets from Twitter based on topic, location, timeframe or combination
 - [stream-tweets] - streams live Tweets in real-time